 In addition to the sites noted above, the Pine Street Barge Canal is also an area of toxic contamination near Lake Champlain.
 This federally designated Superfund site is under remediation through a program led by the US Environmental Protection Agency.
 Visit the EPA’s Pine Street Canal fact sheet for more information.

 Law Island is a recent toxic clean-up success story.
 This 8.5-acre island, located north of Burlington, VT off Colchester Point, was until summer 2012 a potential source of toxic contaminants.
 Law Island was the site of five dilapidated and abandoned structures, two abandoned junk cars, and associated refuse.
 Tests conducted in 2007 demonstrated lead and asbestos contamination from the materials on the island.
-With LCBP funds provided by the Great Lakes Fishery Commission and in partnership with the VT Agency of Natural Resources and the Town of Colchester, this extremely disturbed site with lead and asbestos contamination was remediated to the point that it is no longer an environmental hazard and will hopefully serve as both wildlife habitat and a recreation site in the future.
+With LCBP funds provided by the Great Lakes Fishery Commission and in partnership with the VT Agency of Natural Resources and the Town of Colchester, this extremely disturbed site with lead and asbestos contamination was remediated to the point that it is no longer an environmental hazard and now serves as both wildlife habitat and a recreation site.